ztnel/model.io/docs/source/usage.rst

 Thread Safety
 ~~~~~~~~~~~~~
 In multi-threaded environments it is best practice to perform system state model checkouts and commits inside the same locked state context.
-Each model is assigned a mutex for synchronizing access.
-The state context requests a mutex for the resource passed into the state context on entry ensuring the checkout copy is the most recent.
-Below is an example of undefined behaviour:
+When a model is registered to the system state it is assigned a mutex for synchronizing access to that models resources.
+The state context requests a mutex for the resource passed into the state context on entry ensuring the checked out copy is up to date.
+The following code snippet is an example of undefined behaviour:

 .. code-block:: python